1996 California Proposition 218: Actual Use or Immediate Availability Requirement

-The fourth requirement is that no property-related fee or charge may be imposed for a property-related service unless that service is actually used by, or immediately available to, the owner of the property in question.
+The fourth legal requirement is that no property-related fee or charge may be imposed for a property-related service unless that service is actually used by, or immediately available to, the owner of the property in question.
 In addition, property-related fees or charges based on potential or future use of a property-related service are not permitted.

 The fourth requirement is intended to add a temporal component to the property-related fee or charge restrictions.
 Property owners using an existing property-related service are not supposed to pay for costs associated with future use of that service, including future service to their own property.
-This is especially the case with respect to paying for the costs of expensive public improvements for which property owners may not receive direct benefits from until years later (if ever at all).
+This is especially the case with respect to paying the costs of expensive public improvements for which property owners may not receive direct benefits from until years later (if ever at all).
 However, California appellate courts have generally allowed local agencies greater latitude in charging property owners for potential or future use of a property-related service.

 The fourth requirement also provides that a standby charge, regardless of whether characterized as a property-related charge or an assessment, is classified as an assessment and may not be levied by a local agency without compliance with the more restrictive procedures and requirements applicable to assessments under Proposition 218.

 The reason for that provision is that a standby charge has historically been considered an assessment levied upon real property according to the availability of water.

 General Governmental Services Prohibition

-The fifth requirement is that no property-related fee or charge may be levied for general governmental services including, but not limited to, police, fire, ambulance or library services, where the general governmental service is available to the public at large in substantially the same manner as it is to property owners.
+The fifth legal requirement is that no property-related fee or charge may be levied for general governmental services including, but not limited to, police, fire, ambulance or library services, where the general governmental service is available to the public at large in substantially the same manner as it is to property owners.
 The fifth requirement makes it more difficult for local agencies to lawfully impose property-related fees or charges for general governmental services.